 What soy foods does NOW offer?

-We offer a number of organic and non-GMO soy and soy-derived products including Organic Soy Milk Powder, Organic Textured Soy Granules, Non-GMO Dry Roasted Soybeans (salted or unsalted), Non-GMO Soy Isoflavones vegetarian capsules, Non-GMO Soy Protein Isolate (pure or flavored), Non-GMO Lecithin (granules or softgels) and Non-GMO Vitamin E products.
+We offer a number of organic and non-GMO soy and soy-derived products including Organic Soy Milk Powder, Organic Textured Soy Granules, Non-GMO Dry Roasted Soybeans (salted and unsalted, Non-GMO Soy Isoflavones vegetarian capsules, Non-GMO Soy Protein Isolate (pure or flavored), Non-GMO Lecithin (granules or softgels) and Non-GMO Vitamin E softgels and liquid.

 Soy Protein Isolate (SPI) is one of our most popular soy products, rated at 90% protein.
 SPI is an alternative to meat, dairy, and egg proteins.
 No chemicals are used in the extraction process – just water.
 It is usually mixed into drinks like shakes or smoothies, but can also be used in baking applications if desired.
 Since it is a concentrated protein product, there is no significant carbohydrate content in SPI.